 Can Ashwagandha make you feel more depressed?

-Dr Legrand (who is diagnosed with ADHD) reported being more depressed on the 2nd and 3rd week after taking Ashwagandha.
-Some users reported similar experience after taking ashwagandha.
+Health expert Dr Legrand (who is also an ADHD patient) reported being more depressed in the 2nd and 3rd week after taking Ashwagandha.
+In his viral TikTok video, his followers reported a similar experience of emotional numbness after taking ashwagandha.

 If you are diagnosed with ADHD or exhibit any mental health symptoms, you need to avoid taking ashwagandha.
 It is best to consult a healthcare professional for advice before taking ashwagandha or any form of herbal supplements.